hemidactylus/workshop-nosqlbench/_src_README.md

 summary is a shortened form of the data found in the summary files there.

-Now open the most recent `*.summary` file in that directory, corresponding to the `nb` invocation that just completed.
+Now open the most recent `*.summary` file in that directory, corresponding to the `nb5` invocation that just completed.
 Find the metric called `cqlkeyvalue2_astra_main.result-success`: this corresponds to events of the type _"a command was issued to the database during_ _the_ main _phase and succeeded (and the time needed for it to complete, as seen from the client_